 It's a series of 26 challenging poses performed in a room heated to a high temperature, and it's also known as “hot yoga.”

-Props such as blocks, straps, and chairs are used in this kind of yoga to help bring your body into optimal alignment.
+This kind of yoga uses props such as blocks, straps, and chairs to help bring your body into optimal alignment.

 The intensity of your yoga session is determined by the type of yoga you select.
 Hatha and Iyengar's yoga techniques are gentle and gradual.
 Bikram and power yoga are both faster and more complex than regular yoga.

 Yoga positions exist that address almost every core muscle.
 Do you want to get rid of those love handles?

 Then, execute a side plank while propped up on one arm.
 You can do a boat posture, in which you balance on your “sit bones” (bony prominences at the base of your pelvic bones) and hold your legs up in the air to work out the middle of your abs.